kuanyoow/SC-Track/readme.md

 ### How to use SC-Track?

 ```
-SC-Track can be installed using the following methods listed below.
-It does not require many dependencies.
 If you have a single-channel segmentation result, we require that your segmentation result must be a mask grayscale file in the form of 2D+t in tiff format.
 The cells in each mask need to guarantee their pixel values. is unique; or a JSON comment file.
 The specific format can refer to our example.

 When the segmentation result is a mask, just run: sctrack -p image.tif -a mask.tif.
 When the segmentation result is an annotation json file, just run: sctrack -p image.tif -a annotation.json.